vedatgpt/AdminDashboard/replit.md

 - Maintained password visibility toggles and form validation in new design
 - Landing page now uses ModernNavbar component for consistency
 - All authentication pages follow the same modern design pattern

+### DaisyUI Integration (July 19, 2025)
+- Added DaisyUI component library to the project for consistent UI patterns
+- Configured custom theme with primary color #EC7830 to match brand identity
+- Created DaisyNavbar component using DaisyUI navbar, dropdown, and form-control components
+- Updated Login page with DaisyUI card, form-control, input, button, and loading states
+- Updated Register page with DaisyUI components including grid layout and select element
+- Enhanced Landing page with hero section, feature cards, and modern layout using DaisyUI
+- All pages now follow DaisyUI design system for consistency and maintainability